OctopusDeploy/blog/blog/2023-11/deprecating-octo-cli/index.md

 ## What's wrong with the Octopus CLI (octo)

-John says it best in his [state of the Octopus CLI](https://octopus.com/blog/building-octopus-cli-vnext) section from his blog post, but the bottom line is that it has served it's time and we'll no longer be providing feature or security updates to the Octo CLI.
+John says it best in his [state of the Octopus CLI](https://octopus.com/blog/building-octopus-cli-vnext) section from his blog post.
+The bottom line is that it has served it's time and we'll no longer be providing feature or security updates to the Octo CLI.

 ## What's new in the Octopus CLI